photos-network/photos.network/docs/installation/docker.md

 This guide will help you to get Photos.network up and running in an docker environment.

 !!!warning
     Early preview!
-This is an early preview of the core system and the frontend!
+This is an early preview of the core system!